NextSDS Logo

 Immediate Medical Attention

-Get medical attention.
-If unconscious, place in recovery position and get medical attention immediately.
 Injections through the skin resulting from contact with the product at high pressure constitute a major medical emergency.
-Surgical exploration should be undertaken without delay.
+Get medical attention immediately for ingestion or if unconscious.

 Medical Treatment